r-parikh/TB_Burden-List/README.md

 # How to get the results?
  Install and initialize Docker CLI
- Run the following command without quotes for Nigeria (specific)
+ Run the following command without for Nigeria (specific)

 <pre>docker pull rutulparikh/tb-wf:nigeria</pre>